IskXCr/CG-Course-Misc/GAMES-101/Notes/Lecture09.md

-# GAMES101 Lecture 09 - Shading 3 (Texture Mapping)
+# GAMES101 Lecture 09 - Shading 3 (Texture Mapping and Shadow Mapping)

+*Shadow mapping is from Lecture 12.
+For convenience it is integrated into this lecture note.*

 ## I. Texture Mapping